 On 14th of May, 2020 the EU Agency for Fundamental Rights (FRA) released its LGBTI survey findings – the world’s biggest survey of its kind with 140 000 respondents.

 Survey results revealed an alarming situation in Lithuania: Lithuanian respondents admitted always (14 %) or almost always (20 %) feeling downhearted or depressed.
 Moreover, 55 % of Lithuanian respondents personally felt discriminated against in 8 areas of life due to their LGBTI identity.
-These rates are highest among all EU countries.
+These rates are the highest among all EU countries.

 Survey results also showed the lack of openness in Lithuania.
 51% of Lithuanian respondents confessed to hiding their LGBTI identity at work, while 59% admitted to not being open about it at school.
 44% of Lithuanian survey participants said that they avoid holding hands with their same-sex partner in public fearing that they might be subjected to threats, assault or harassment.